As a die hard Christma-holic, trust me when I say this: Munich Christmas markets are some next-level magic.

 Have any more questions about Munich Xmas markets, ask away in the comments!

-If you liked this guide on Munich train and bus stations, why not hover on the upper left hand corner of the fancy graphics below and save the inspo for later?
+If you liked this guide on the best Munich Christmas Markets, why not hover on the upper left hand corner of the fancy graphics below and save the inspo for later?

 PS: If you’re planning on coming to Munich, you might also like these articles: